tdolby-at-uk-ibm-com/ace-keda-demo/tekton/README.md

 # Tekton pipeline

 Used to run the pipeline stages via Tekton.
-Relies on the same IBM Cloud kubernetes cluster as before, and can also be run using OpenShift Code-Ready Containers (tested on 1.27).
+Relies on the same IBM Cloud kubernetes cluster as before, and can also be run using OpenShift (tested on 4.12).

 ![Pipeline overview](ace-keda-demo-pipeline-picture.png)